Tmate: Instant Terminal Sharing

 Briefly,

-2. Once a tmate session has been created, others can ssh connect to the session and do live pair programming in the terminal at the same time.
-There’s also an option for READ only sharing.
+tmatesession has been created, others can ssh connect to the session and do live pair programming in the terminal at the same time.
+There’s also an option for READ only sharing. tmatesession can be used for remote access purposes as well.- By default, we get random ephemeral connection string like

-4. By default, we get random ephemeral connection string like ssh vbBK63dtemNN2ppDUqSvYNqbD@nyc1.tmate.io.
+ssh vbBK63dtemNN2ppDUqSvYNqbD@nyc1.tmate.io.
 It is possible to “name” the session and make the connection string deterministic and stable across restarts.
-Check out the docs for more info.
+Check out the docs for more info. - But what if I want to prevent strangers from joining my session?

 Easy!
-Pass in an authorized_keys file containing authorized public keys we want to allow connecting to the session.
+Pass in anauthorized_keysfile containing authorized public keys we want to allow connecting to the session. - Want to go super secure?
+Go host your own tmate servers!

 TLDR? tmate is basically a reverse ssh tunnel accessible from anywhere.